swatisinghi/elastic-search/README.md

 - genre
 - artist

 Second containing the list of queries, each row has the query and the product that was clicked as a result of this.
-Each row contains
+Each row contains:

-query:
+- query
 - productId
 - timestamp